ED issues fourth summons to Kejriwal in Delhi excise policy case for Jan 18 | Politics

 Kejriwal, who is also the national convener of the Aam Aadmi Party (AAP), has been asked to depose before the agency at its headquarters here on January 18, they said.

-According to AAP sources, Kejriwal is supposed to be in Goa for a three-day visit from January 18 to 20 to take stock of his party's preparations for the upcoming Lok Sabha elections.
+According to AAP's Goa unit chief Amit Palekar, Kejriwal is supposed to be in Goa from January 19 to January 20 to interact with party leaders and volunteers.

 The 55-year-old leader had refused to depose before the ED for the third time on January 3, saying the ''non-disclosure and non-response approach'' of the agency could not sustain the test of law, equity or justice and its ''obstinacy'' was tantamount to assuming the role of judge, jury and executioner.